 The typical MS cohort ranges from 20-60 MS students depending on the MS program.

 Where do I have supplemental materials sent for my application?

 All materials are to be submitted electronically as part of the application.
 Official paper transcripts are not required unless admission is offered.

 Do I need to submit a financial support form or other proof of ability to pay?

 Do not submit documents detailing financial support or ability to pay when applying.
 If you are accepted into Stanford, we will inform you of the information we need and send you the necessary forms.
 Do not send financial statements in advance.

 When will I find out about the decision on my application?

+Applicants can expect to hear from us in early March.
 All applicants must maintain current and correct email addresses so we can communicate with you via email.
-Applicants can expect to hear from us in early April.
-The final decisions are made only after the application deadline so the entire pool may be considered.
-MS decision letters will be posted on your ApplyWeb account.
+MS decision letters are posted on your ApplyWeb account.
 Eng and PhD decision letters will be sent by email.

 What if I have further questions?

 For further general information on admission to the Department of Civil and Environmental Engineering, contact firstname.lastname@example.org or call the department at 650-723-3074.